pyinstaller/pyinstaller/tests/README.txt

 This directory contains tests for PyInstaller:

+ - ``functional`` directory contains tests where executables are created from Python scripts.
+ - ``old_suite`` directory contains old structure of tests (TODO migrate all tests to a new structure)
  - ``unit`` directory contains simple unit tests
- - ``freeze`` directory contains tests where executables are created from Python scripts.
- - ``old_suite`` directory contains old structure of tests (TODO migrate all tests to a new structure)

 Prerequisites
 -------------